 All Children - All Families: Post-Permanency Support to Sustain Families

-LGBT-headed adoptive and foster families, like other adoptive and foster families, need support, counsel, and nurturance into the future.
-Through their own work or by connecting families with external services, organizations should provide post-permanency support to LGBT families.
-Supporting LGBT-headed families requires a deep understanding of their unique developmental paths.
+LGBT-headed adoptive and foster families, like other adoptive and foster families, need to be provided support, counsel, and nurturance into the future.
+Either through their own work or by connecting families with external services, organizations should provide post-permanency support to LGBT families.
+However, supporting LGBT-headed families requires a deep understanding of their unique developmental paths.

 Examples of family support: